Matematikoi/query-generator/README.md

 The user can then run `pixi run main {endpoint} --help` to get documentation of each endpoint.

-## Commands for small working example
+## Commands for a small working example
-In case that you just want the commands to run the examples, you only need to install pixi, and ollama to run all of these commands.
-For ollama we use the model `llama3:latest` ollama model, which means that you should run `ollama pull llama3:latest` before running the `extensions-with-ollama` endpoint.
+We next illustrate the commands to run a small example pipeline.

+For Ollama we use the
+model `llama3:latest` ollama model, which means that you should run `ollama pull llama3:latest` before running the `extensions-with-ollama` endpoint.